Episode Show Notes

 Amanda Walker [00:17:34] So, personally, when it came to deciding when my children were ready for kindergarten, my middle son, he was a summer birthday.
 And not just because of his age, honestly, but just where he was at socially and academically, his interest in school and his desire to be independent was a little bit less.
 He really, really loved his days at home still, and he just wasn’t ready for a full five day a week kindergarten.
 We could just tell that for him.
 So, we made the decision to wait a year.
 So, he actually started kindergarten at six years old, having just turned six years old.
 And it has proved to be the best decision for him, absolutely.
 He is thriving.
 And then when it came to our third, I assumed that we would actually do the same.
 Again, we were blessed with a summer baby.
 So, I was thinking that we would wait again until six years to send to kindergarten because that had worked out so well.
 But yet no. Very, very ready socially, maybe especially socially, but academically, emotionally, everything, so ready to start kindergarten at five.
 And that has also proved to be absolutely the right decision.
 So, within your family, things might be different.
 Well, it will be.
 Every child is very, very unique.
 So, you just have to look at each one individually, separately from each other.
 It won’t all be the same.
 And I think, too, we want children to love learning and love coming to school.
 And so, if their starting point is a little bit bumpy, where they start to feel like, “I’m behind; I’m not finishing my work like the other kids are,” we don’t want that to be their internal dialogue that they feel about school.
 We want them to come in and feel positive and successful.
 And they’re all going to have their various struggles along the way, where things are hard, and that’s okay.
 But to have your school experience start off, we want it to be as positive as possible.

 Mike Siciliano [00:19:44] Yeah.
 Well, I can say that my daughter is having an amazingly positive experience.
-So, I’m grateful to both of you and the whole team down there for what you guys are doing with kindergarten and the whole Lower School.
+So, I’m grateful to both of you and the whole team down there for what you guys are doing with kindergarten and the whole Elementary School.

 Amanda Walker [00:19:55] Aww.
 Thank you.
 We love her.